-The PREPARE.ACT.SURVIVE Information Guide is full of information that will help you to prepare your home and your family for bushfire season.
+The PREPARE.ACT.SURVIVE Bushfire Survival Plan is full of information that will help you to prepare your home and your family for bushfire season.
 It will assist you in making the decision to stay or to leave and will outline the steps you need to take as a result of your decision.
-You can download a copy here, or contact the Rural Fire Service for a paper version.

 Please take time to sit down with your family and discuss your bushfire survival plan and what steps you will take to PREPARE.ACT.SURVIVE. this bushfire season.

 Bushfire Survival Plan